wangxiang4/book/docs/math/0 Core Course/15 Chapter3 polynomials rational expressions functions Module2 rational expressions Module3 quadratic functions.md

          \end{array}
          \end{cases}
   >$
-  > 4. __Using the method of assigning specific values__:
-  > substitute specific values for verification (may involve letting multiple specific values again).
+  > 4. __Using the method of assigning specific values__: substitute specific values for verification (may involve letting specific values again).

   :::
 - The change in size of proper and improper fractions after adding $k$